 Personal Development Courses

-These Personal Development Courses have been intentionally designed to not exclusively align with section age groupings, instead allowing for participation by members from two sections.
-This reflects our One Program philosophy and enables collaboration and sharing between young people of slightly different ages.
+Personal Development Courses are intentionally designed to extend beyond individual section age groupings, welcoming participants from two sections.
+This approach reflects our One Program philosophy, encouraging collaboration, connection, and shared learning between young people of different ages.

 The Personal Development Courses have been designed to challenge and extend the character development of participating Scouts.
 One of the SPICES, character is the pursuit of one’s personal best and includes having a positive attitude, demonstrating responsibility, respect, and making an effort beyond what benefits oneself.